MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMTSStepRequestStateStore.md

 ### -StepName

-Specify the name of the **Apply Network Settings** step to get from the task sequence.
+Specify the name of the **Request State Store** step to get from the task sequence.

 ```yaml
 Type: String